-- For a local authority election a candidate may appoint one or more scrutineers (Section 66 LEA). - In relation to a local authority poll, 10 or more electors, who are either in favour of or opposed to the proposal being polled, may appoint 1 or more scrutineers (Section 67 LEA). - Every scrutineer appointed under Sections 66 or 67 of the Act must be appointed in writing (a model letter of appointment is contained in the back of this section). - An appointment as scrutineer is not valid unless a copy of the notice of appointment is delivered by the candidate or the 10 electors to the electoral officer.
-The electoral officer must receive this notice not less than 24 hours before the close of the voting period.
-The deadline is Friday 11 October 2019 in the case of this year's local authority elections (Section 68(1) LEA).
-It is suggested that a scrutineer should always carry a copy of this notice when undertaking scrutineering duties. - Section 68(3) of the Act contains three restrictions on who may be appointed a scrutineer.
-No person can be a scrutineer if they are: - a candidate in the elections; or - a member or employee of any local authority or community board for whom the election or poll is being held; or - under 18 years of age.
+- For a local authority election a candidate may appoint one or more scrutineers (section 66 LEA) - In relation to a local authority poll, 10 or more electors, who are either in favour of or opposed to the proposal being polled, may appoint 1 or more scrutineers (section 67 LEA) - Every scrutineer appointed under sections 66 or 67 of the Act must be appointed in writing (a model letter of appointment is contained in the back of this section) - An appointment as scrutineer is not valid unless a copy of the notice of appointment is delivered by the candidate or the 10 electors to the Electoral Officer.
+The Electoral Officer must receive this notice not less than 24 hours before the close of the voting period.
+The deadline is 12 noon Friday, 7 October 2022 in the case of this year's local authority elections (section 68(1) LEA).
+It is suggested that a scrutineer should always carry a copy of this notice when undertaking scrutineering duties. - section 68(3) of the Act contains three restrictions on who may be appointed a scrutineer.
+No person can be a scrutineer if they are: - a candidate in the elections; - a member or employee of any local authority or community board for which the election or poll is being held; or - under 18 years of age.